By Amy Vecchione and Gary Saner, Reed Tech

 Note: Packages and homogenous cases of product that are already packaged by a manufacturer or repackaged by a repackager prior to November 27, 2018 are eligible for grandfathering under section 582(a)(5)(A) and do not need a product identifier.
 See the Grandfathering Policy.

 How is the Product Identifier reported to the FDA?

-Per FDA regulations drug listings must be reviewed and updated each June and December or preferably immediately upon the actual change.
+Per FDA regulation, drug listings must be reviewed and updated each June and December or preferably immediately upon the actual change.
 For products that do not require any updates, a company may submit a single “blanket” no changes certification once a year during the October 1 to December 31 renewal period.
 In regard to the DSCSA product identifier, the FDA requires the product identifier be shown in both human- and machine-readable format in the Principal Display Panel (PDP) image as part of the SPL listing submission.
 The FDA will allow a product identifier placeholder be shown in the PDP image.
-Note the PDP image is frequently represented in a “flattened” view showing all sides of the packaging.
-Also note that the FDA disallows a Blanket No Change Certification to be submitted for a product that does not have the product identifier included in the current drug listing.
-These guidelines require companies to update their human prescription drug SPL listing to include the product identifier before Dec 31, 2018.
+Note that the PDP image is frequently represented in a “flattened” view showing all sides of the packaging.
+Also note that the FDA disallows a Blanket No Change Certification to be submitted for an item or product that does not have the product identifier included in the current drug listing.
+These guidelines require companies to have updated their human prescription drug SPL listing to include the product identifier before December 31, 2018.